d-EURO/documentation/src/overview.md

 ### Store of Wealth

-The Euro has an excellent track record of stability relative to other fiat currencies.
-Over the past fifty years it has lost XX% of its value, whereas the dollar and the euro have lost more than YY%.
-It is often considered a safe haven when the world is in turmoil.
+The Euro has an excellent track record of stability relative to other fiat currencies and is often considered a safe haven when the world is in turmoil.
 So far, crypto investors could not get significant Euro exposure without going off-chain.
 For this use-case, it is important to be able to trade the dEURO in high volumes at narrow spreads.

 ### Borrowing / Seignorage